 Out of all the awesome accessories for smartphones on the market, Capta has to be one of the coolest I've seen in a while.
 It's a multi-functional accessory that works as a tripod mount/desktop stand, bringing some incredibly useful functionality to your device.
 Just take a look for yourself:

 I know what you're thinking: how does it stick?!
 Yeah, I wondered the same thing after watching the video for the first time.
+Fortunately, there's an answer to that, as well:

 Remember Amazon Wireless' Freedom to Choose video contest?
 Yeah, the one with $15k in prizes for making a simple video telling why AW is awesome.
 Artem and I helped judge the contest alongside folks from Android & Me and Phonedog -- all the videos have been weighed and measured, and the winning clips have now been chosen.